pcbrendel/pcbrendel.github.io/_posts/2017-08-17-exploring-trends-baby-names-from-scratch-r.md

 I could have easily used Wickham's package, but there was one slight problem--I wanted the data through 2016.
 So I decided to download the data directly from the SSA, process it, and create my own visualizations.

 This required some processing in order to get the data in a nice, tidy single data set for exploration.
-I thought it might be helpful to share my code for those that may just be getting started with R. (For pros, there may not be much here of interest.)
+I thought it might be helpful to share my code for those that may just be getting started with R. (For pros, there may not be much here of interest.
+But, hey, someone is always trying to learn something for the first time.)

 # Acquiring and Processing the Data